Where to Go in Greece in Autumn: Quiet Islands Without the Crowds

 Apollonion Palace – Another waterfront gem, with rooms that mix antique furniture and plush fabrics.
 Some balconies feel almost close enough to dip your toes into the water, and the sunset views are among the best in Ermoupoli.

-Antiparos wears two faces.
-In July and August, its harbor hums with stylish Athenians in linen shirts, boutique‑shopping holidaymakers, and the occasional celebrity yacht anchored just offshore.
-But come September, the tempo drops.
-By October, the island settles into a softer rhythm — fishing nets drying on the quay, shutters thrown open to let in the last warm breezes, and the quiet clink of coffee cups in shaded lanes.
+Antiparos changes a lot once summer ends.
+The busy harbor quiets down, the pace slows, and by late September it starts to feel like a small local island again rather than a summer hotspot.
+By October, the island settles into a softer pace: fishing nets drying on the quay, shutters thrown open to let in the last warm breezes, and the quiet clink of coffee cups in shaded lanes.

 The heart of this slower Antiparos lies in the Kastro, the Venetian castle quarter.
 Built in the 15th century to protect residents from pirate raids, its outer ring of cube‑shaped houses still hugs narrow lanes like a protective wall.
 The white walls here are weathered from decades of sun, their limewash softening into a gentle matte glow.
 Shutters come in deep Cycladic blues, dusty mint greens, and the occasional rust red, a quiet reminder of the island’s layered history.